epfl-ada/ada-2024-project-sar/README.md

 ## How to use the library

-- data repository:
-  All the data we have used for our analysis
+├── data                        <- All the data we have used for our analysis │
-- test repository:
-  Here we tested some model on some sample.
-- results.ipynd
+├── src                         <- Source code
+│   ├── Data_cleaning.ipynb     <- Code used for cleaning the data before usage in results.ipynb
+│   ├── Data_merged.ipynb       <- Code used for merging the datasets
+│
+├── tests                       <- Tests not included in the results │
-  All the valuable results we have found to answer our main research questions
+├── results.ipynb               <- All the valuable results we have found to answer our main research questions │
+├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md